mikependon/RepoDB.NET/pages/references/dbrepository.md

 }
 ```

-Below is the recommended way to delete a record with children.
+Below is the recommended way to deletes a record with children.

 ```csharp
 public int DeleteCustomer(int id,